hanhanwu/Hanhan-New-E-Commerce-Recommendation-System/README.md

 1. SellersRecommendations.py
 	By running this file you will get the daily products recommendations.
 The daily output has 2 parts: Proactive recommendations and reactive recommendations.

 a.
 Reactive Recommendations: By changing the variable user_input (line 96) with different product names you can come up with, it will search the MySql database and find the most matched product with its price.

 b.
 Proactive Recommendations: This part will parse the daily Business News from Google Business News, CNN Business news and try to figure out the themes for each news, and predict/recommend the potential products based on the daily news themes.

+c.
+A function "get_patterns_incase" in this file (line 16) will be used only when the News report removes lots of data during Christmas time (they are removing data..).
+If that happens, feel free to contact with me, I can send a new SellersRecommendations.py.
+Currently I am not adding those lines of code in case to make the code confusing.

 Note: Before you are going to run the code, please call/email me so that I can start MySql instance server on my machine.

 My Phone: 778-681-7739

 My Email: hanhanw@sfu.ca

 2. RSSParser.py